-Samworth Brothers is a privately owned, fourth-generation family business, dating back to 1896.
-We produce high quality chilled and ambient foods enjoyed by millions of people across the UK every day.
-The business operates in food to go, savoury pastry, prepared meals, sausages and cooked meats.
-The group owns several popular brands including Higgidy, Soreen, Ginsters, Urban Eat, and the West Cornwall Pasty Co.
-Other brands include the pie specialists Walker & Son and Dickinson & Morris.

-Our customers are mostly large UK retailers, with some of our products being manufactured for food to go locations.
-Additionally, the group owns several businesses that focus on service provision, these include Samworth Brothers Supply Chain (SBSC) and Fresh Food for Now Company that provide logistics services, and Westward Laboratories, a food safety testing laboratory.
+We make an extensive range of quality foods, from sandwiches, prepared meals and savoury pastries to salads, cooked meats, sausages and the iconic malt loaf.
+The group owns several popular brands including Higgidy, Soreen, Ginsters, Urban Eat, Dickinson & Morris and the West Cornwall Pasty Co.
+Additionally, the group owns several businesses that focus on service provision, these include Samworth Brothers Supply Chain (SBSC) and Food for Now Company that provide logistics services, and also a food safety testing laboratory Westward Laboratories.